wavebeem/jsx-info/README.md

 ## Documentation

 You can use `jsx-info` as a JS library.
-It exports one function called analyze.

 ```js
 const { analyze } = require("jsx-info");